b0bbybaldi/AI-GEO/AI/README.md

 * `map_process.py` performs further data filtering, clusterization with k-means, folowwed by fitting of gaussian mixture model on the given tensor (instructions for additional filtering are drown from same `recipe.json`).
 The trained model is than used to assign label probabilities to each image pixel.
 * `map_vis.py` is a template for a data (clusterization result) post-processing, visualisation and saving procedure.

+The scripts could be used on any kind and number of SAR imaging channels but were tested on a composition of multiple Sigma (geo-referenced intensity) and coherence (between two acquisitions) channels.
+The scripts assume channels to be in linear scale at the input and than perform conversion to logarithmic scale along with filtration at `map_assemble_tensor.py`.

 ## License
 [![License](https://img.shields.io/badge/License-Apache%202.0-green.svg?longCache=true&style=for-the-badge)](https://opensource.org/licenses/Apache-2.0)